Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 export TF_VAR_ami="ami-123456"
 export TF_VAR_instance_type="t2.micro"
 ```

-When you run `terraform apply`, Terraform will use these environment variables to set the corresponding values.
+ environment variables to set the corresponding values.
 #### Question: Can you mention some drawbacks of Terraform based on your experience?
 - lack of error handling
 - restriction to (HCL)